keithallatt/GameTools/README.md

 This repository is designed to be a framework for text based game development, incorporating inventory systems, conversation systems (with NPCs) and the like.

+A very useful resource in this project's development has been
+<a href="http://howtomakeanrpg.com">this website</a>.

 ## InventorySystem

 ```